 Finding a pickpocket-proof purse for travel is a smart investment for keeping your valuables secure.
 Here is some friendly advice and tips from a thief who is now helping people avoid becoming victims.
 Read on to learn how pickpockets operate and which purses thieves like to steal from the most.
 Pickpocket-proof purses have hidden built-in anti-theft features to help keep your valuables safe.
 The best features are looking zippers, slash proof sides and bottoms, and straps which can attach a purse to the back of a chair or other item to prevent grab and go thefts.

 The Type of Victims Pickpockets Like to Target

 Purses That Pickpockets Love to Pick and Steal From

-Professional thieves can steel or “dip” from all kinds of bags and know some purses and bags that are easier than others to breach.
+Professional thieves can steal or “dip” from all kinds of bags.
+Some purses and bags that are easier than others to breach.
 Knowing what a thief looks for will help you know what to look for in a purse or bag especially one meant for travel.
 There are two main categories of purses: danglers and fixed.
 As the names imply, danglers hang from the body.
 Fixed bags think fanny packs and backpacks, are carried in a stationary position on your body, think waist packs, backpacks, and body pouches.
 Anti-theft travel purses are now available in many designs and sizes to meet your style.